 If you read the above section, you may have started to wonder if the body adapting to exercise (and using fewer calories) was a reason to confuse the body to keep the metabolism engine purring all the time?
 In other words, is this evidence for “muscle confusion?”
 I don't think it is and here's why.

 If anything, muscle confusion – the idea of doing different activities on different days – is just a sexy name for cross-training.
 Cross-training is an effective way to reduce overuse injuries and improve exercise adherence.

-I'm digressing from the main point of this post but I thought it was wise to mention this because I know many people who believe muscle confusion is real.
+I'm straying from the main point of this post, but I thought it was wise to mention this because I know many people who believe muscle confusion is real.
 It's not.

 Is HIIT Training Best?